 When ordering tours of Paris in March, you shouldn’t count on a reduction of price.
 The maximum that can be saved is 3-5 € per person.

 Popular activities include a variety of cruises on the Seine.
 Indeed, from the board of the river boat you will see almost all the most interesting things that are in Paris.
-And – for little money: an hour walk will cost 16-18 € per person!
+And – for reasonable money: an hour walk will cost 16-18 € per person!

-What to Do
+What to Do in Paris in March

 Most will probably prefer not to reinvent the wheel and plan to visit the main attractions of Paris never seen before.
 And in some places, quite possibly, tourists will want to go again.